ToruNiina/toml11/README.md

 ```

 In this case, because the value `data.at("table")` knows the locatoin of itself,
-you don't need to pass where you find the value. `toml::find` will show you a great error message.
+you don't need to pass where you find the value.
+`toml::find` will show you an error message including table location.

 ```console
 terminate called after throwing an instance of 'std::out_of_range'